5. Finding the best solution

 - the person's needs, preferences and ability to use devices, and how these might change over time

-- whether the person has any other conditions that may affect how they use the technology (eg poor sight or hearing)
+- whether the person has any other conditions that may affect how they use the technology (such as poor sight or hearing)

 - the level of support the person can rely on